 4. Say No To Harmful Colours

 We love colours and if we keep the aesthetic perspective in mind, colours create a great visual appeal.
-However, they are not so great from the environment as they are made from lead, aluminium and copper.
-These substances once dissolved in water can form toxins which leads to the destruction of aquatic life.
+However, they are not so great for the environment as they are made from lead, aluminium and copper.
+These substances once dissolved in water can form toxins which lead to the destruction of aquatic life.
 No eco-friendly murti will have glossy shiny colours.

 5. Steer Clear Of Hollow Murtis